 Timah's operating subsidiary, Mistral Engineering Sbn.
 Bhd., entered into an arrangement whereby the company operates a Biogas power plant providing electricity to Sabah Electricity Sdn.
 Bhd.
-This arrangement is accounted for as a service concession arrangement in accordance with AASB Interpretation 12: Service Concession Arrangements.
+This construction arrangement had been accounted for as a service concession arrangement in accordance with AASB Interpretation 12: Service Concession Arrangements.